ppy/osu-wiki/news/2026/2026-03-31-performance-points-star-rating-updates.md

 This time around osu!, osu!taiko and osu!catch are receiving updates to difficulty and performance calculations.
 This news post will discuss what has changed in a format that should be understandable to you, the player!

+If you'd like to be made aware of these changes as they're worked on, you can subscribe to the Performance Points [changelog thread](https://osu.ppy.sh/community/forums/topics/2207191).

 All changes made in this round are intended to keep the general understanding of per-score PP values the same.
 This means that if a score's (or beatmap's max) PP value has decreased, it is due to that beatmap or score being overweighted until now.
 As a result, individual users may see a large jump in their PP, in either direction.

 If you find yourself scratching your head when reading, consider consulting the [performance points (PP)](/wiki/Performance_points) wiki article to gain a greater understanding of the topics.